Pattern Matching - C# Guide

 Compare the code from this sample with the design that would follow from

-creating a class hierarchy for an abstract Shape
+creating a class hierarchy for an abstract Shape and specific derived

 shapes each with their own implementation of a virtual method to calculate